 Among the audience in the first series for a discussion on fashion was George O'Dowd,

 One show from the third series would deviate from the norm as Paul Weller from The Jam was given the chance to make his own show, choosing inequality as his subject.

-Topics ranging from unemployment, drugs, sexuality, family issues, to video games and nightlife were dealt with by the people who they affected and actively participated in, approached and made in a more mature fashion than the later "yoof" programming made by media professionals.
+Topics ranging from unemployment, drugs, sexuality, family issues, to video games and nightlife, dealt with by the people who they influenced, affected and actively participated in, approached and made in a more mature and relevant fashion than the later "yoof" programming made by media professionals.